+if there is no CPM Client registered which resides on a Primary Device as determined in step 8, check whether Super Pager Mode is supported by ISF:

+If yes, send the SIP MESSAGE request directly to the ISF as described in section 6.5 “Communicating with the ISF and IWF”;

+Otherwise, generate a SIP INVITE request and send it to the ISF as described in section 6.5 “Communicating with the ISF and IWF”;

 If no suitable registered CPM Clients are found to receive the Pager Mode CPM Standalone Message request, then the CPM Participating Function SHALL follow procedures in the section 8.3.1.3 “Applying delivery policies” and stop with this procedure.

 With the exception of message forwarded case upon receiving the first SIP 2xx final response from one of the selected CPM Clients, the CPM Participating Function SHALL send the SIP final response along the signalling path towards the originating CPM Client according to the rules and procedures of [RFC3261].